SAMMISolutions/docs/doc_posts/_commands-obs-sources/obs-visibility.md

 Changes the visibility of a source.

-{% include alert.html text="Changing visiblity of sources residing in groups has inconsistent results.
+{% include alert.html text="Changing visibility of sources residing in groups has inconsistent results.
 It is advised to use nested scenes instead." type="warning" %}

 | Box Name | Type | Description |
 |-------|--------|--------